 Using the cf CLI with a Proxy Server

-If you have an HTTP or SOCKS5 proxy server on your network between a host running the cf CLI and your Cloud Foundry API endpoint, you must set
+If you have an HTTP or SOCKS5 proxy server on your network between a host running the cf CLI and your API endpoint, you must set

-If the proxy server requires a user name and password, include the credentials, as in the example below:
+If the proxy server requires a username and password, you must include the credentials, as in the example below:

-If the proxy server uses a port other than 80, include the port number, as in the example below:
+If the proxy server uses a port other than 80, you must include the port number, as in the example below:

-If the proxy server is a SOCKS5 proxy, specify the SOCKS5 protocol in the URL, as in the example below:
+If the proxy server is a SOCKS5 proxy, you must specify the SOCKS5 protocol in the URL, as in the example below:

 cf ssh command for cf CLI v7 does not work through a SOCKS5 proxy.

 https_proxy=http://username:password@hostname:port export $https_proxy

 In the left pane of the System window, click Advanced system settings.